 Consider donating money or volunteering your services, whether it is to one of the WLP projects below helping mitigate the impact of Agent Orange in Vietnam, to one of the other organizations working in Vietnam, or to one of the programs helping US Veterans and their families listed below.

 Special Surgery Program.
-There is a long waiting list of children in need of life saving or life changing surgeries in Vietnam to repair birth defects such as club foot, cleft palate or congenital heart defects.
-Working directly with the Hue School of Medicine, Office of Genetic Counseling and Disabled Children WLP helps families pay for the surgery, medicine and follow-up care their children need.
+There is a long waiting list of children in need of life saving or life changing surgeries in Vietnam and Laos to repair birth defects such as club foot, cleft palate or congenital heart defects.
+Working directly with the Hue School of Medicine, Office of Genetic Counseling and Disabled Children in Vietnam and with the COPE Center in Vientiane, Laos WLP helps families pay for the surgery, medicine and follow-up care their children need.
 Costs of surgery range from under $100 for club foot or cleft palate surgery up to $3000 for heart surgery.

 Family Support Programs.
 Many families caring for children with severe and multiple disabilities are unable to easily farm their lands or work outside the home as a result they earn less than $2/day.
 Working with the Vietnam Red Cross, WLP helps families by providing financial resources and training to enable them to raise animals or start a small home business.
 At times this support comes in the form of building or repairing their home, digging a well, scholarships for vocational training or other support to help improve the family’s circumstances.
 Since 2006, WLP has received donations for the Family Support Program memory of Bob Feldman, a US veteran who died of cancer associated with his exposure to Agent Orange/Dioxin.
-Bob's family and friends have contributed over $160,000 in donations which has been used to help over 350 families in Quang Nam, Quang Ngai and Dong Nai provinces.
+Bob's family and friends have contributed over $260,000 in donations which has been used to help over 450 families in Quang Nam, Quang Ngai and Dong Nai provinces.
+WLP is working with our counterpars at the Lao Department of Rural Development to provide support to families with children with disabilities in Salavan and Savannakhet Provinces.

 Green Fence Project in A Luoi Valley.
 Working with the Natural Conservation and Community Development Center (ANCODEC) the War Legacies Project is helping villagers who live adjacent to a dioxin hotspot plant indigenous trees in their home gardens that will provide an income for their families.
 The project also works with ANCODEC to reintroduce native trees and plants in the surrounding forests that were defoliated by the herbicides that currently contain single species plantations.
 In 2011, villagers in Dong Son Commune, A Luoi District, Thua Thien Hue Province planted over 20,000 rattan seedlings with support from the Chino Cienaga Foundation.